Substra/substra-tests/README.md

 # Fast mode

-Since tests can take a long time to run, some of them as marked as slow.
+Since tests can take a long time to run, some of them are marked as slow.
 You can run the "fast" ones with:

 ```
 make fast-test